- Impressive battery life

-Those top line additions cover PulseOx, Race Time Prediction, Performance Condition, Training Effect, Aerobic Training Effect, Anaerobic Training Effect, Body Battery, heat acclimation and altitude acclimation.
-There's also a number of upgrades to things like the race predictor and VO2 Max.
+Those top line additions cover PulseOx, Race Time Prediction, Performance Condition, Training Effect, Aerobic Training Effect, Anaerobic Training Effect, Body Battery, heat acclimation, and altitude acclimation.
+There are also several upgrades to things like the race predictor and VO2 Max.

-If you’re intending to invest upwards of on a sports watch then these are exactly the sorts of advanced features you’re going to be expecting.
-Luckily it doesn’t disappoint, not only offering reliable GPS tracking and an enormous chunk of data to trawl through after a workout, but supplying it in such a way that the insights are easily actionable.
+If you’re intending to invest heavily in a sports watch then these are exactly the sorts of advanced features you’re going to be expecting.
+Luckily it doesn’t disappoint, not only offering reliable GPS tracking and an enormous chunk of data to trawl through after a workout but supplying it in such a way that the insights are easily actionable.

 The data stored is, as you’d expect, impressively granular, however, the smooth interface to access the relevant information via the dashboard makes pinpointing the information you actually want a very simple process.

 At one end of the scale, you have information like steps and sleep, on the other end you have those features based on blood oxygen and aerobic/anaerobic training effect.

 Depending on the type of athlete you are, you can very easily modify the dashboard to focus on the key variables.

 By far the most exciting upgrade to the full Fenix 6 range for us is the addition of a feature called PacePro.
 This is also available on Garmin's Marq watch range, but you'll have to pay a lot more for one of those to access it.